5 Tips for Operational Efficiency

 3. Formalize Your Processes

 Do you maintain clear, documented processes?
-Identifying them, making sure everyone’s aware, and putting them into action are critical.
-Here’s why process matters:
+Identifying them, making sure everyone’s aware of them, and putting them into action are critical.
+Process helps:

-• Patient experience — helps ensure consistently high standards of care for every patient regardless of time, provider, or location
+• Patient experience by ensuring consistently high standards of care for every patient regardless of time, provider, or location

-• Employee experience — helps reinforce company culture, expectations, standards, and accountability in support of your brand
+• Employee experience by reinforcing company culture, expectations, standards, and accountability in support of your brand

-• Scaling and duplicability — helps foster consistency to drive results and provides the blueprint for future expansion
+• Scaling and duplicability by fostering consistency to drive results and provides the blueprint for future expansion

 An operations handbook demonstrates formalization of your processes through the create-adopt-adhere model.
 The handbook itself represents the creation step; followed by communication, training, and coaching, which reflect adoption; and then expectations of accountability, or adherence.